sudo-aman/laravel-boilerplate/README.md

 ### Contributing

 Thank you for considering contributing to the Laravel Boilerplate project!
-Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to Anthony Rappa at rappa819@gmail.com.
+Please feel free to make any pull requests, or e-mail me a feature request you would like to see in the future to Aman Singh at amansingh564@gmail.com

 ### Security Vulnerabilities